symfony/symfony-docs/security/oidc_login.rst

     The firewall path the provider redirects to.
 A route name is accepted too, in which case no route is declared for it.

+``start_path`` (default: ``/oidc/start``)
+    The path of the route that starts the flow by redirecting to the provider.
+    A route name is accepted too, in which case no route is declared for it.

 ``token_endpoint_auth_method`` (default: ``client_secret_post``)
     How the application authenticates at the token endpoint, one of ``client_secret_post``, ``client_secret_basic`` or ``none``.
 The latter